SwethaReddyN/MSAzureHackathon/README.md

 Welcome to the home of Recycle.io

 This tutorial shows how to setup Recycle.io system.
-It includes Edge modules source code and deployment template.
+It includes Edge modules source code and deployment template as well as Azure functions and recycle.io web application source code.
 <br>
 <br>